 Fiji’s warm tropical climate is tempered by trade winds cooling down the islands to a comfortable range.
 The highs in the summer average a temperature of 31 degrees and the winter is only a bit lower.
-It rains throughout the year, but April, May, June and October are considered the dry months.
+It rains throughout the year, but April, May, June and October are considered the dry months and is when you may want to book your flight to fiji.

 When to fly to Fiji